Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Unified Framework

 \subsection{Revisiting Prefix-tuning for Visual Tasks}

-It is worth noting that the prefix implementation in NLP \cite{li2021prefix,he2022towards} can be regarded as providing conditional information for the downstream tasks, which is similar with the pre-training process where words are masked.
-Considering the pre-training process of pure vision models such as Swin Video Transformer, such direct implementation might not make sense for visual tasks.
-Compared to adding prefix for a sentence input in NLP, video data neither have such sequential relationship at the image (i.e., spatial) level nor at the temporal level during pre-training with masked words that can be properly adapted by the prefix-tuning design.
+The prefix implementation in NLP \cite{li2021prefix,he2022towards} can be regarded as prepending contextual information for downstream tasks, which is similar to the pre-training process aiming to predict masked words in the process of an inner loop \citep{brown2020language}.
+The learning process of prefix-tuning can also be regarded as similar to the learnable prompt of Prompt-tuning \citep{jia2022visual}.
+Prompt tokens embedded from text templates can help adapt downstream tasks to a frozen large-scale pre-trained NLP model.
+However, considering the pre-training process of pure vision models, such a direct implementation might not make sense for visual tasks.

+Although autoregressive pre-training has been conducted in the visual domain \citep{he2022masked,tong2022videomae}, adding a prefix for a sentence input in NLP can be structurally different from the visual domain.
+Specifically, masked pixels in an image or video data cannot be regarded as some word-level semantic information (e.g., cloze or prefix) as in the NLP domain.
+As such, there remains a lack of proper interpretation for what kind of prefix or prompt can be learned for pure vision models.
+Especially for cross-domain adaptation, vision models pre-trained with a single task might have no knowledge foundation that enables downstream tasks to adapt to them, making fine-tuning self-supervised models usually underperform fine-tuning supervised models \citep{kim2022broad}.